code-423n4/2023-05-ambire/README.md

 All the contracts in `contracts/`, namely `AmbireAccount.sol`, `libs/SignatureValidator.sol`, `libs/Bytes.sol`, `AmbireAccountFactory.sol`, a total of 476 LoC.

+## Changes compared to last Code4rena audit contest

+Compared to the last [Code4rena audit contest](https://code4rena.com/reports/2021-10-ambire/), we made the following changes:
+* `Identity` renamed to `AmbireAccount`
+* `QuickAccManager` dropped
+* Recovery signatures introduced, which are equivalent to time timelocked recovery procedure that was previously in `QuickAccManager`
+* Added Schnorr signature type to `SignatureValidator`
+* Added Multisig signature type to `SignatureValidator`
+* Added `executeMultiple`

 ## Architecture

 Ambire is a smart contract wallet a.k.a account abstraction wallet.
-Each user is represented by a smart contract, which is a minimal proxy (EIP 1167) for `AmbireAccount.sol` ([example](https://polygonscan.com/address/0x7ce38c302924f4b84a2c3a158df7ca9a5b7d1e1e#code)) - we call "account".
+Each user is represented by a smart contract, which is a minimal proxy (EIP 1167) for `AmbireAccount.sol` ([example](https://etherscan.io/address/0xa07D75aacEFd11b425AF7181958F0F85c312f143#code)) - we call "account".
 Many addresses can control each account - we call this "privileges" in the contract and "keys" in the UI.

 The main contract everything is centered around is `AmbireAccount.sol`, which is the actual smart wallet.